Jho00/Jho00/README.md

 ### My name is Artem and i am:
 - A full-stack software engineer.
-- A Computer Science graduation.
+- A Computer Science degree.
 - Currently working on a Social Media Marketing cloud-platform.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.